 Types of Celtic Knot Tattoos

-There are many types of Celtic knot tattoos and a number of them go by several names.
-An attempt to clarify some the names, along with their contemporary meanings and modern symbolic significance will be presented below.
+There are many types of Celtic knot tattoos, and a number of them go by several names.
+I am going to clarify some of the names and their contemporary meanings and modern symbolic significance below.

-Eternity Knot – Any of the Celtic knot tattoos that have no beginning and no end fall into this category.
-The meaning of an eternity knot is symbolic of the never ending circle of life.
+Any of the Celtic knot tattoos that have no beginning and no end fall into this category.
+The meaning of an eternity knot is symbolic of the never-ending circle of life.

 More Celtic Knot Tattoos & Tattoo Designs